jgfoster/GciForCSharp/README.md

 ### GCI Errors

-The following do not seem to work.
+The following did not seem to work but may have been fixed recently.

 ```C
     BoolType   GciTsClassRemoveAllMethods(GciSession sess, ...);